Leominster (district): History

 The Tenbury district had previously been in Worcestershire, the other five districts had previously been in Herefordshire.
 The two counties merged at the same time to become Hereford and Worcester, with Leominster being one of nine districts in the new county, and one of only two which straddled the two historic counties (the other being Malvern Hills District).
+It was originally intended for there to be 1 single district for Herefordshire, it was later decided to split it into 3.

 In 1998, the district of Leominster and the county of Hereford and Worcester were both abolished, with the former Herefordshire parts of Leominster district becoming part of the new unitary authority of Herefordshire, whilst the former Worcestershire parts were transferred to a redefined Malvern Hills District, which remained in a two tier structure with a re-established Worcestershire County Council as its new county council.

 Parishes

 The district comprised the following civil parishes: